 Please Note: The STRICT, LEAKPROOF, PARALLEL, COST, ROWS and SET keywords provide extended functionality for Advanced Server and are not supported by Oracle.

-The following is the package body for the empinfo package.
+The following is the package body for the empinio package.

 '''

 CREATE OR REPLACE PACKAGE BODY empinfo

 IS

-v_counter INTEGER;
+v counter INTEGER;

-PROCEDURE get_name (

-p_empno NUMBER

-)

-IS

 '''